charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/rds.md

 - RDS custom bridges this gap, we can utilize RDS but still get access to customization we would have when running a DB instance on EC2
 - Currently RDS custom works from MSSQL or Oracle
 - We can connect to the underlying OS using SSH, RDP or Session Manager
-- RDS custom will run withing our AWS account.
+- RDS custom will run within our AWS account.
 Classic RDS will run in an AWS managed environment
 - If we need to perform RDS customization for RDS Custom, we need to look inside the Database Automation settings to make sure we wont have any disruption caused by the Database Automation.
 We need to pause Database Automation for this period